«I start with a picture and then finish it.

 In the fall, while strolling around the School of Visual Arts, Basquiat meets Keith Haring and Kenny Scharf.
 Basquiat and Haring become close friends.

 In June, Basquiat shows his work publicly for the first time, in the Times Square Show, a group exhibition held in a vacant building in Times Square.
-Glenn O’Brien selects Basquiat to play the lead role in New York Beat Movie (finally released in 2000 as Downtown 81).
-The film is loosely based on Basquiat and the downtown art scene surrounding him.
+Glenn O’Brien selects Basquiat to play the lead role in his New York Beat movie (finally released in 2000 as Downtown 81) on a struggling artist in the downtown scene.
+The film is loosely based on Basquiat and also features other main characters of the scene like Debbie Harry or Fab 5 Freddy.

 From February to April, Basquiat is part of the New York/New Wave exhibition organized by Diego Cortez, at PS1 in Long Island City.
 In April, Basquiat as SAMO© is shown in the group exhibition Beyond Words: Graffiti Based-Rooted-Inspired Works organized by Fab 5 Freddy and Futura 2000 at Mudd Club, New York.
-In May, Basquiat travels to Europe for the first time for a show at Galleria Emilio Mazzoli, Modena, Italy.
-The works are shown under the name SAMO©.
-A few smaller paintings come from New York while the main show consists of nine large paintings, each about 2 by 4 meters (6 1⁄2 x 13 feet), which the artist paints at the gallery before the opening of the show.
-After the exhibition, Annina Nosei takes eight of the nine paintings with her and Bruno Bischofberger buys four of them in her space in Rome.
+In May, Basquiat travels to Europe for the first time for the show Paintings by SAMO at Galleria Emilio Mazzoli, Modena, Italy.
+The works are still shown under the name SAMO©.
+While in Modena, Mazzoli provided the artist with painting material to make more works to the ones brought from New York.
 In September, Annina Nosei invites Basquiat to participate in the group show Public Address at her gallery in New York in November.
 The entire rear gallery is reserved for Basquiat’s work.
 Following the exhibition, Annina Nosei becomes Basquiat’s dealer and knowing that at the time he has no studio space, she invites him to use the basement of her gallery as his studio.
 In December, the first extensive article on Basquiat, «The Radiant Child» by Rene Ricard, is published in Artforum.

 In January, Basquiat shows a work at the group show Champions at the Tony Shafrazi Gallery, New York.
 In February, Annina Nosei Gallery, New York, organizes a one-man show with paintings from her stock executed before May 1982.
 In March, he has a one-man show at Larry Gagosian Gallery in Los Angeles with works bought from Annina Nosei and lent from Galerie Bruno Bischofberger, among others Jack Johnson (1982), Horn Players (1983), and Eyes and Eggs (1983).
 Also in March, he participates in the Biennial exhibition of the Whitney Museum of American Art, where he is the youngest artist included, showing Dutch Settlers (1982) and Untitled (Head in Profile) (1981).
 Through his new girlfriend Paige Powell, an editor at Interview Magazine, and through Bischofberger, Basquiat develops a close relationship with Andy Warhol.
 In April, a small group of works is shown at Powell’s apartment.
 In August, he moves into a new loft at 57 Great Jones Street, rented from Andy Warhol and guaranteed by Bruno Bischofberger.
 In October, the next one-man show at Galerie Bruno Bischofberger, Zurich, takes place, showing among others the paintings Hardware Store (1983), Maurice (1983), Toussaint l’Overture Versus Savonarola (1983), and Florence (1983).
 In October, Basquiat is included in the exhibition Expressive Painting after Picasso at the Galerie Beyeler, Basel.
 He shows four paintings: The Philistines (1982), Self-Portrait (1982), Stroll (1982), and BAP (1983).
 The work is presented alongside artists such as Pablo Picasso, Joan Miró, Jean Dubuffet, Willem de Kooning, and Francis Bacon.
 Basquiat’s work is on the cover of the exhibition catalogue.
 In November, Bruno Bischofberger organizes Basquiat’s first exhibition in Japan at the Akira Ikeda Gallery, Tokyo.